Bojingo11/Dance-Dance-Revolution/README.md

 # Dance-Dance-Revolution
 Design Dance Dance Revolution game

+*NOTE: the code does not work completely how it should*

 References: <br />
 Used Nokia 5110 LCD Screen library from https://github.com/andygock/glcd <br />